• Target level of study

 On a practical level, a fundamental place is given to teaching practicum which will allow students to familiarize themselves with the equipment commonly used in companies in the field, thanks to state-of-the-art equipment and professional equipment available at the university.

-The PHotonics, Hyperfrequencies and Telecommunications Systems (PHyS) program is a theoretical and practical training program leading to the mastery of future technologies for generating, transmitting, detecting, processing and converting electromagnetic waves such as radio waves, microwaves, terahertz waves, infrared, visible and ultraviolet waves, in a wide variety of applications ranging from biomedical to telecommunications, including defense, industrial processes and environmental control.
+The PHotonics, Microwaves, and Telecommunications Systems (PHyS) program is a theoretical and practical course leading to mastery of future technologies for generating, transmitting, detecting, processing, and converting electromagnetic waves such as radio waves, microwaves, terahertz waves, infrared, visible and ultraviolet light, in a wide variety of applications ranging from biomedicine to telecommunications, defense, industrial processes and environmental monitoring.

-This is a sector of activity with very high technical and economic potential, characterized by numerous applications in both industry and research.
+This is a sector with very high technical and economic potential, characterized by numerous applications in both industry and research.

-On the theoretical level, the training will first provide the knowledge necessary to understand the physical principles associated with the various components such as diodes, transistors, lasers, optical fibers, waveguides, antennas etc. From this knowledge base, the realization of complex systems such as radars, lidars, imagers, and in particular telecommunication systems will follow.
+In theoretical terms, the training will initially provide the knowledge necessary to understand the physical principles associated with various components such as diodes, transistors, lasers, optical fibers, waveguides, antennas, etc. This foundation of knowledge will then be used to build complex systems such as radars, lidars, imagers, and in particular telecommunications systems.

-On the practical side, a fundamental place is given to practical work that will allow students to become familiar with the equipment commonly used in the field, thanks to state-of-the-art equipment and professional material.
+On a practical level, a fundamental role is given to practical work, which will enable students to familiarize themselves with the equipment commonly used in companies in the field, thanks to state-of-the-art and professional equipment.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The PHyS course is a theoretical and practical training leading to the mastery of future technologies to generate, transmit, detect, process and convert electromagnetic waves such as radio waves, microwaves, terahertz waves, infrared, visible and ultraviolet light, in a wide variety of applications ranging from biomedical to telecommunications, including defense, industrial processes and environmental control.
+The PHyS course is a theoretical and practical training program leading to mastery of future technologies for generating, transmitting, detecting, processing, and converting electromagnetic waves such as radio waves, microwaves, terahertz waves, infrared, visible, and ultraviolet light, in a wide variety of applications ranging from biomedical to telecommunications, including defense, industrial processes, and environmental control.

 This is a business sector with very strong technical and economic potential characterized by numerous applications, both industrial and in research.